Steele dossier: Dossier's veracity and Steele's reputation

-Some of the dossier's broad threads have now been independently corroborated.
-U.S. intelligence agencies and the special counsel's investigation into Russian election interference did eventually find that Kremlin-linked operatives ran an elaborate operation to promote Trump and hurt Democratic opponent Hillary Clinton, as the dossier says in its main narrative.

-Shepard Smith said: "Some of the assertions in the dossier have been confirmed.
-Other parts are unconfirmed.
-None of the dossier, to Fox News's knowledge, has been disproven."
 In some cases, public verification is hindered because the information is classified.

-According to Ranking Member of the House Intelligence Committee Adam Schiff, a major portion of the dossier's content is about Russian efforts to help Trump, and those allegations "turned out to be true".

 After the Mueller Report was released, Joshua Levy, counsel for Fusion GPS, issued this statement:

 The Mueller Report substantiates the core reporting and many of the specifics in Christopher Steele's 2016 memoranda, including that Trump campaign figures were secretly meeting Kremlin figures, that Russia was conducting a covert operation to elect Donald Trump, and that the aim of the Russian operation was to sow discord and disunity in the US and within the Transatlantic Alliance.
 To our knowledge, nothing in the Steele memoranda has been disproven.

 The Inspector General investigation by Michael E. Horowitz, published December 9, 2019, expressed doubts about the dossier's reliability and sources:

 The FBI concluded, among other things, that although consistent with known efforts by Russia to interfere in the 2016 U.S. elections, much of the material in the Steele election reports, including allegations about Donald Trump and members of the Trump campaign relied upon in the Carter Page FISA applications, could not be corroborated; that certain allegations were inaccurate or inconsistent with information gathered by the Crossfire Hurricane team; and that the limited information that was corroborated related to time, location, and title information, much of which was publicly available.

 According to the May 2023 Durham report, "the FBI was not able to corroborate a single substantive allegation contained in the Steele Reports, despite protracted efforts to do so."